jitesoft/docker-alpine-jekyll/README.md

-# docker-alpine-jekyll
+# Jekyll

-Alpine linux with dependencies for jekyll installed.
+Alpine Linux with dependencies for Jekyll installed.